beenotung/cache-compute/README.md

 When the checker function is called, it compares the current input against that last input.

 If any of the input is changed, the provided function will be re-run, and the return value will be passed to the callback function.

+## Remark

+Error handling is intentionally not handled by the checker function.
+To handle errors properly, either do application-specific try-catch in the compute function or when calling the checker function.

 ## License